alexthecat123/ESProFile/README.md

 ![IMG_1475](https://github.com/user-attachments/assets/bc143815-9c61-4cf8-9d1e-009c586f10ed)

 Once it's installed, just connect the Widget data cable to the connector on the board labeled Widget Data, and connect the Widget power cable to the connector labeled Widget Power.
 Note that the top four pins on the Widget power cable are unused, so align the bottom of the Widget power cable with the bottom of the connector.
 If you instead have a Lisa 2/5 that's set up for use with a Sun20, you'll still connect your data cable to the Widget Data connector, but for power, you'll connect your spare Twiggy cable to the header labeled Twiggy Power, just like how your Sun20 was wired up.

+If your drive cage has a fan and you want to power it (completely optional), then plug the fan into the Fan Power header on the bottom edge of the PCB.
+It should only fit one way!

 That's about it for the hardware side of things, so let's get into the software now!